mike1372/toy-robot/README.md

 TO DO
 -----
+Add a Rakefile
 Don't forget to perform linting
 Add an additional class to handle iteration of commands on the robot - this may also be responsible for robot safety and thr board dimensions
 Add graphical output
 Go through tesitng all the robot orientations?
 Should not be relying on the REPORT command of the robot in the other tests - circular dependency Handle extensibility?
+Deal with the issue of PLACE as the final command as well as incomplete data for the PLACE command

 Possible Extensions
 -------------------